7 Most Common Cryptocurrency Frauds

 4. Phishing scams

 Much like phishers target customers of financial institutions, the same tactics are used to approach you for your cryptos.
 The phishers pretend they are from your wallet or crypto exchange provider and prompt you to follow a link through an email.
-Of course, everything on the email looks identical, but you are diverted to their scam site where you unknowingly enter your details, giving them the information they need.
+Everything on the email looks identical, but you are diverted to their scam site where you unknowingly enter your details, giving them the information they need.
+These attacks have become increasingly sophisticated, with scammers creating perfect replicas of popular cryptocurrency platforms and even using Google Ads to promote their fraudulent websites.

 5. Fake cryptocurrency apps